Vaginal Medicines for Vaginal Yeast Infections

 How Well It Works

-About 30 to 40 out of 100 women develop another yeast infection after they stop their maintenance therapy with antifungal medicine.
-1
+About 30 to 40 out of 100 women with recurrent vaginal yeast infection develop another yeast infection after they stop their maintenance therapy with antifungal medicine.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.